 We typically sell production to a relatively small number of customers, as is customary in the exploration, development and production business.
-For the year ended December 31, 2015, two purchasers accounted for more than 10% of our revenue: Shell Trading (US) Company (59%); and Enterprise Crude Oil LLC (15%).
-For the year ended December 31, 2014, two purchasers accounted for more than 10% of our revenue: Shell Trading (US) Company (64%); and Enterprise Crude Oil LLC (16%).
-For the year ended December 31, 2013, two purchasers each accounted for more than 10% of our revenue: Plains Marketing, L.P.
-(37%); and Shell Trading (US) Company (37%).
+For the year ended December 31, 2016, three purchasers each accounted for more than 10% of our revenue: Shell Trading (US) Company (45%); Koch Supply & Trading LP (15%); and Enterprise Crude Oil LLC (13%).
+For the year ended December 31, 2015, two purchasers each accounted for more than 10% of our revenue: Shell Trading (US) Company (59%); and Enterprise Crude Oil LLC (15%).
+For the year ended December 31, 2014, two purchasers each accounted for more than 10% of our revenue: Shell Trading (US) Company (64%); and Enterprise Crude Oil LLC (16%).
 No other customer accounted for more than 10% of our revenue during these periods.
 If a major customer decided to stop purchasing oil and natural gas from us, revenue could decline and our operating results and financial condition could be harmed.
-However, based on the current demand for oil and natural gas, and the availability of other purchasers, we believe that the loss of any one or all of our major purchasers would not have a material adverse effect on our financial condition and results of operations, as crude oil and natural gas are fungible products with well-established markets and numerous purchasers.

-On May 24, 2012, we entered into an oil purchase agreement with Shell Trading (US) Company, in which we agreed to sell specified quantities of oil to Shell Trading (US) Company upon completion of the reversal of the Magellan Longhorn pipeline and its conversion for oil shipment, which occurred on October 1, 2013.
-Our agreement with Shell Trading (US) Company has an initial term of five years from the completion date.
+We have entered into an oil purchase agreement with Shell Trading (US) Company in which we agreed to sell specified quantities of oil to Shell Trading (US) Company.
+Our agreement with Shell Trading (US) Company has an initial term of five years ending September 30, 2018.
 The agreement may also be terminated by Shell Trading (US) Company by written notice to us in the event that Shell Trading (US) Company's contract for transportation on the pipeline is terminated.
 Our maximum delivery obligation under this agreement is 8,000 gross barrels per day.
-We have a one-time right to elect to decrease the contract quantity by not more than 20% of the then-current quantity, which decreased contract quantity will be effective for the remainder of the term of the agreement.
+We have a one-time right to elect to decrease the contract quantity by not more than 20% of the then-current quantity.
+This decreased contract quantity, if elected, would be effective for the remainder of the term of the agreement.
 Shell Trading (US) Company has agreed to pay to us the price per barrel of oil based on the arithmetic average of the daily settlement price for "Light Sweet Crude Oil" Prompt Month future contracts reported by the NYMEX over the one-month period, as adjusted based on adjustment formulas specified in the agreement.
 If we fail to deliver the required quantities of oil under the agreement during any three-month period following the service commencement date, we have agreed to pay Shell Trading (US) Company a deficiency payment, which is calculated by multiplying (i) the volume of oil that we failed to deliver as required under the agreement during such period by (ii) Magellan's Longhorn Spot tariff rate in effect for transportation from Crane, Texas to the Houston Ship Channel for the period of time for which such deficiency volume is calculated.